for a progressive America

 - Corporate Responsibility and Taxpayer Protection Act - By levying a direct fee equal to the public assistance each corporation’s employees are eligible to receive, the legislation is designed to compel all employers to pay their employees fairly with the goal that ultimately no company would be taxed for underpaying their employees.
 When large corporations underpay their employees, it hurts working families who are living paycheck to paycheck.
 It also places a burden on the taxpayer, who pay for the benefits and services low-wage workers need to help put food on the table or ease housing costs.
 In fact, low wages cost taxpayers $152.8 billion per year according to a 2015 University of California, Berkeley Labor Center study.
 Credit to future Secretary of Commerce Ro Khanna for forming the idea.

 - End Public Company Reporting Quarterly Results - The focus on short term gains has not only hampered focus on long term success but puts an undue strain on the companies.
 We will institute a more formalized annual reporting platform and scrap the entire quarterly performance reporting requirements altogether.

 Billions of dollars in tax evasion by corporations shifts the tax burden from them to the people.
-We are pro-business, but not at the expense of the people that have founded, work for or support these businesses.
-Strength in Numbers.
+We are pro-business, but not at the expense of the people that have founded, work for or support these businesses. #Connected.